sidtronics/sync-yt/README.md

 ## Configuration

-Configuration file is first searched at `~/.config/sync-yt/config.json` on POSIX compliant systems and at\
+Configuration file is first searched at `~/.config/sync-yt/config.json` on POSIX compliant systems or at\
 `C:\Users\<User>\AppData\Local\sync-yt\config.json` on Windows.
 If config file is not found, config file in program directory is used.

 On linux copy the sample config file provided to XDG_CONFIG_HOME.\